blend-capital/docs-v2/tech-docs/integrations/integrate-pool.md

 ### Emissions data

-Some reserve's earn BLND emissions, which can be emitted to the reserve's suppliers or borrowers.
+Some reserves earn BLND emissions, which can be emitted to the reserve's suppliers or borrowers.
 For more information about emissions, please see the [emissions documentation](../../emissions.md).

 For the SDK, emissions data is included in when loading the reserve for both supply and borrow emissions, and will be undefined if no emissions exist for that position.